-\mypar{Complex possible models} As one of the several main efforts investigating aggregation, Gelfond and Zhang~\cite{gelfond2002representing,gelfond2014vicious,zhang2016characterization,gelfond2017vicious,gelfond2018vicious,gelfond2019vicious} have studied the challenges and solutions extensively, presenting dozens of definitions and propositions and discussing dozen of examples~\cite{gelfond2019vicious}.
-Their examples where count is used in inequalities, greater than, etc., with other rules and facts, or with more hypotheses in rules, are even more complicated as they can have more possible models.
-We discuss their most extensive examples in Section~\ref{sec-examp}.
+As one of the several main efforts investigating aggregation, Gelfond and Zhang~\cite{gelfond2002representing,gelfond2014vicious,zhang2016characterization,gelfond2017vicious,gelfond2018vicious,gelfond2019vicious} have studied the challenges and solutions extensively, presenting dozens of definitions and propositions and discussing dozens of examples~\cite{gelfond2019vicious}.
+Their examples where count is used in inequalities, greater than, etc., with additional variables, with more hypotheses in a rule, or with more rules and facts, are even more complicated. \fullonly{ We discuss their most extensive examples in Section~\ref{sec-examp}.}

-\mypar{Extending founded semantics and constraint semantics for aggregation} Aggregation, such as count, is a simple concept that even kids understand, just like negation.
-So it is simply stunning to require so many sophisticated treatments by experts to figure out its meaning when used in rules, not to mention that the different semantics give disagreeing results.
+\mypar{Extending founded semantics and constraint semantics for aggregation} Aggregation, such as count, is a simple concept that even kids understand.
+So it is stunning to see so many sophisticated treatments for figuring out its meaning when it is used in rules, and to see the many disagreeing semantics resulting from those.

 We develop a simple and unified semantics for rules with aggregation as well as negation and quantification by building on founded semantics and constraint semantics~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC} for rules with negation and quantification.
 The key insight is that disagreeing complex semantics for rules with aggregation are because of different underlying assumptions, and these assumptions can be captured using the same simple binary declarations about predicates as in founded semantics and constraint semantics but generalized to include the meaning of aggregation.